-Fast-forward to 2016 and entrepreneurs around the globe are disrupting competition and diversifying markets that keep both buyers and sellers on their toes.
+Fast-forward to the present, and entrepreneurs around the globe are disrupting competition and diversifying markets that keep both buyers and sellers on their toes.

 The media paints a picture of the entrepreneurial landscape being dominated by young upstarts, but research on both sides of the pond suggests something quite different – that the average age of entrepreneurs in the UK is 47.
 Meanwhile, for our US counterparts, entrepreneurial life begins at 40.

 But what are the core ingredients of a successful entrepreneur?
 One of the leading studies on startups in the last 25 years was conducted by Jeffry A. Timmons and others via the world-famous Massachusetts Institute of Technology (MIT).

 They found 14 traits of successful entrepreneurs: